 “It is a great event to get pupils working collaboratively and it reinforces the importance of learning about languages and other cultures."

 Schools are advised to use the following resources to prepare for Euroquiz.
-If you scroll down to the bottom of the page you will also find sample quizzes and past papers from Euroquiz events.
+If you scroll down to the bottom of the page you will also find sample quizzes from previous Euroquiz events.

 Some resources may contain information which is out of date.
 While we aim to keep our own website and materials up to date, links do change frequently and the Scottish European Educational Trust cannot take responsibility for the content of external websites and publications.